mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 }
 ```

 If we send an invalid object *value* will be *null*, and *error* will be set.
 Let me show you, so, back in *Postman*.
 Let's remove the *name* property, then send again.
-Back in the terminal, look, here is the *result* object, this is the *error* property, it's set to an object that has validation error,
+Back in the terminal, look, here is the *result* object, this is the *error* property, it's set to an object that has validation error; *Child name fails because name is required*.

 ```javascript
 {